JeremyLikness/DurableDungeon/README.md

 A game designed to teach and learn [serverless durable functions](https://jlik.me/e9m) in C#

 ## Overview
 The Durable Dungeon is a very simple game I wrote to illustrate a long-running serverless application architecture.
-It is entirely serverless and uses [Table Storage](https://jlik.me/fbd) as the database back end.
+It is entirely serverless and uses [Table Storage](https://jlik.me/fbd) as the database back end (or the preview [Durable Entities](https://jlik.me/gar)).
 The general game flow works like this:

 1. New user assigned to game.
 2. A room is created, with a monster.
 A weapon is placed in the room and the monster holds the treasure.